smartface/sf-component-calendar/README.md

 const myCalendar = new Calendar();

-// Please use after Page::onShow is triggered. myCalendar.changeCalendar("en", "gregorian", specialDaysConf)
+// Please use after Page:onShow is triggered. myCalendar.changeCalendar("en", "gregorian", specialDaysConf)
 // when user select a date
 myCalendar.onDaySelect = function(dateInfo){